 Morning: Choose the Trip’s Second Texture

-Use day 3 for the version of Valencia that gives the trip its second texture.
-That might mean Ruzafa, a market-and-neighborhood morning, or a beach-side block if the coast is genuinely part of why you came.
+Start with Ruzafa, a market-and-neighborhood morning, or a beach-side block if the coast is genuinely part of why you came.
+Do not try to force all three into the same morning.

 Afternoon: Pick a City Finish or Coast Finish